 If you are parking at the Sylvan Lake Day Use Area, Trail 4 starts at the southeast corner of the day use parking lot.

 Little Devils Tower is accessed by a spur trail branching from Trail 4 in Custer State Park.
 There are two trailheads on Trail 4 that you can use to begin your journey.
 The first is at the trailhead at Sylvan Lake.
 The 1/4 mile segment from Sylvan Lake to the Little Devils Tower trailhead ascends a small hill, taking hikers past a shallow cave along the way.

-The first portion from the Little Devils Tower trailhead mostly parallels a small creek.
+The first portion from the Little Devils Tower trailhead mostly parallels a small creek, which is actually the uppermost reaches of Sunday Gulch.
 Just past the original turnoff for the spur trail, Trail 4 begins to ascend more sharply through a few wide switchbacks.
 After leveling out a bit, you will come to the junction with the new spur trail to the summit.
 Continue to follow the blue diamond markers for the trail.
 The last portion of the trail goes through a large crevice, after which it is a relatively short scramble to the summit.
-It is 6.5 miles out and back from Sylvan Lake, or 6 miles out and back from the Little Devils Tower trailhead.
+It is 3.5 miles out and back from Sylvan Lake, or 3 miles out and back from the Little Devils Tower trailhead.

 Custer State Park offers a pdf downloadable trails guide and map.
 You can download your copy by clicking here: